Masha-L/MealHC/README.md

 * The composition of the meal options will be based on nutritional values

 ### How it works:
-1. Data scrape: the data from the Mount Holyoke menu website is extracted into a database.
-This data includes nutritional values of each food item.
+Data scrape: the data from the Mount Holyoke menu website is extracted into a database.
+This data includes nutritional values of each food item and the place to find it.
+The scraped data is put in a .json file in the form of a database.

-2.
+Data extraction: the algorithm parses the database, extracts the items and creates appropriate objects such as FoodItem, MealOption, or Menu.

+Diet Analysis: the algorithm analyzes the information about the user's physical characteristics as well as food allergies, dietary restrictions, and preferences.
+Then, it uses scientific data to create a list of healthy menu options for the given day.

 #### Features that can be added: